R-Morgan/NGramCrackers/README.md

 NGramCrackers.
 The programme is still quite unstable with major API changes planned.

+### Version 0.2.5
+ - Return of multi-paragraph Parsing

 ### Version 0.2.4

 Major, breaking API changes have been implemented!